 Dr. Xu specializes in organizational and group communication.
 His research focuses on the role of culture, ethics and dialogue in organizational and group communication practices, with the intent of developing a dialogic approach to organizational and group communication.
 His work has been published in a variety of national and international academic journals, including Communication Monographs, Management Communication Quarterly, Journal of Business Ethics, Asian Journal of Communication, Gender, Place & Culture, Journal of International and Intercultural Communication, International Journal of Conflict Management, International Journal of Communication, Journal of Loss and Trauma, Health, Risk & Society, China Media Research, Journalism and Communication Review, and Journalism Quarterly.
 In addition to teaching in the Department of Strategic Communication, he is also a faculty member in the M.S.
 Program in Communication Management, the M.S.
 Program in Globalization and Development Communication, and the Ph.D.
 Program in Media and Communication (M&C).

 Dr. Xu came to the U.S. in 2003 when he was awarded a Graduate Council Fellowship by the University of Alabama to pursue graduate study in communication.
 Prior to that, he received education in foreign languages, literature and linguistics in China.
 He speaks Chinese, English and Japanese; he also learned German for a couple of years.
 Being an invited columnist, he has published near a hundred opinion articles in China Youth Daily, Dongfang Daily News, The Beijing News, Shanghai Morning Post, Guangzhou Daily, among others.

 As an international person and an observer of the U.S. society, Dr. Xu is seriously concerned about poverty and gun issues in North Philadelphia after receiving numerous alerts about robberies and shootings that happened on or around the campus.
-His firsthand observation and experience in the neighboring impoverished black communities makes him think on the issues of poverty, racial inequality, and gun control.
+His firsthand experience in the neighboring impoverished black communities makes him think on the issues of poverty and racial inequality.